 The division consists of two batteries, on 3 PU.
 Each PU carries 4 rockets.
 The division also has 6 vehicles for controlling armaments, 3 mobile communication centers (one divisional, 2 battery level), 3 command vehicles, two transport-charging vehicles (TZM), 2 radar TRS-15 s "Odra".
 The division covers the battery of two platoons ZSU-23-4MP Biała.

 The division is equipped with a technique of joint Polish-Norwegian production.
-The main weapons The complex is anti-ship missile NSM (Naval Strike Missile) - developed by the Norwegian company Kongsberg Defense & Aerospace.
-These are cruise missiles with a range of its launch to 200 km and carry 120 kg. explosives.
+The main weapons complex is the anti-ship missile NSM (Naval Strike Missile) - developed by the Norwegian company Kongsberg Defense & Aerospace.
+These are cruise missiles with a launch range of up to 200 km and carries 120 kg. explosive.

 The rocket is aimed at a multi-channel passive homing head (GOS) using GPS, infrared and thermal guidance in the final approach point, the rocket is made using stealth technology, which makes its search difficult.
 Also, the entire flight mode passes almost over the surface of the sea.
 The search engine GOS has an internal database of the “friend-foe” query and a ship classifier that allows you to identify targets and avoid mistakes.
 These missiles are mounted on Norwegian frigates and are included in the list of the F-35 armament in the air-to-surface class.

 The advantages of the newest Norwegian missiles have been confirmed by a number of recent tests conducted in the presence of Polish experts at the US Navy range in California.
 With the additional missiles, the Sea Shield division cost the Polish budget over 700 million zlotys (340 million dollars).